Xen Summit 2025

 - Planning the next stage of PVH (which led to a re-think and PVH v2)

-- Planning sessions for Xen Hardware support, including how to implement PCI passthrough on ARM, how we can improve testing for the increasing range of ARM HW with support for virtualization, and how to implement alt2pm on Intel architectures
+- Planning sessions for Xen Hardware support, including PCI passthrough on ARM, broader ARM HW testing, and alt2pm on Intel architectures

 - Release planning